With World of Warcraft living it’s best days since more than a decade ago, the topic of WoW subscriptions is more relevant than ever.

 Yes, WoW has a Starter Edition available, but it comes with several limitations.
 For instance, you can’t go higher than level 20, only have access to /say and /party chat channels, and more.
 In general, the Starter Edition is enough to get a taste of things to come in the full product, but nowhere near the full meal.

-It’s only through paid options that you get access to Expansions (six of them, from The Burning Crusade to Legion), the full level cap of 110, and a ton of social features, such as guilds.
-And, of course, a subscription gets you to access to World of Warcraft Classic.
+It’s only through paid options that you get access to Expansions (seven of them, from The Burning Crusade to Battle for Azeroth), the level cap of 50, and a ton of social features, such as guilds.
+And, of course, a subscription gets you to access to World of Warcraft Classic

 What about WoW Tokens?